English

 Reading

 Students in Year 7 and 8 have a fortnightly Literacy lesson where they can develop their reading skills and become familiar with a broad range of reading materials.
-We encourage students to use the library regularly in their own time to read for pleasure as well as in lesson.
-As a welcome gift to Year 7 students and to encourage them to participate in reading for pleasure, a free novel is offered to students through the Bookbuzz scheme.
+As part of their literacy study, students engage in 1 library lesson each half term as we encourage students to use the library regularly to read for pleasure as well as in lesson.
+As a welcome gift to Year 7 students and to encourage them to participate in reading for pleasure, a free novel is offered to students through the Bookbuzz scheme and once again for World Book Day.

 Across Key Stage 3, students are taught a range of reading skills including skimming and scanning for information and annotation and summary skills.
 Every year we study a challenging whole-class novel, play and poetry where students are provided the opportunity to analyse writer’s intentions, develop their analytical and essay writing skills, learn to identify, and comment on the effect of the writer’s choices and consider the wider historical context.
 With a view to prepare our students for Key Stage 4 and independent learning, it is pivotal that reading for meaning is at the core of our teaching.